Maine Food Supplement Estimators

 Use our "short forms."
 The document you generate will tell you the information you entered and the estimated amount of food supplements for a household your size.

-- For households WITH NO elderly or disabled member (updated October 2012).
+- For households WITH NO elderly or disabled member (updated for October 2018)

-- For households WITH an elderly or disabled member (updated October 2012).
+- For households WITH an elderly or disabled member (updated for October 2018)

 Option 2